bgvladedivac/LinuxKnowledge/Devices/info.md

 When a program reads or writes data from a file, the requests go to a kernel driver.
 If the file is a regular file, the data is handled by a filesystem driver.
 When data is read or written to a device file, the request is handled by the driver for that device.
-Each device file has an associated number which identifies the driver to use, i.e the SCSI driver number is 8.
-The next number shows the instance of this device, as the counting start from index 0.
+Each device file has an associated number(**major nuber**) which identifies the driver to use, i.e the SCSI driver number is 8.
+The **minor number** shows the instance of this device, as the counting start from index 0.
 ```{r, engine='bash', count_lines}
 [root@client devil]# ls -l /dev/sda
 brw-rw----.
 1 root disk 8, 0 Nov  1 10:35 /dev/sda